Manage Your Cloud Account

 All features on the Cloud Console are available via the navigation menu.
-On the left are the home page link and menu items for managing your files, services, settings and usage monitoring.
+On the left are the home page link and menu items for managing your services, numbers, and files and for monitoring your usage.
 On the right are items for managing your account, downloading API packages and accessing support.

 The Cloud Console features a set of Quickstart Guides that help you to learn how to set up and run applications on Aculab Cloud.
 They guide you through the differences between the REST and UAS APIs, the use of Inbound and Outbound Services to run your applications and how to use the various web services to initiate an outbound call.

 There is a wealth of documentation describing the features supported by the APIs and managed by the Cloud Console.
 This includes guides, examples, tutorials, FAQs and pricing information.
 Each API package contains templates and sample code to help you to learn how to build applications quickly.

 The Cloud Console's home page shows a summary of your account, including a list of any active UAS connections on your account and recent usage statistics.
 For more detailed usage you can select usage on the menu.